 The caption may be the original published caption or a freshly produced caption that clearly explains in 40 words or less what the picture shows (who, what, where, when and maybe why).

-Entries with incomplete or missing information may be excluded.
+Entries with incomplete or missing information may be excluded from the contest.

 11) The entered image should not be altered beyond industry standards.
 And remember, that means journalism standards not general photography standards.